Pain and Suffering in Florida and the Average Settlement Amount

 Florida law, although complex, does allow accident victims to recover compensation for pain, suffering, and mental anguish.
 To recover this compensation, however, the victim’s injuries must meet the statutory standards for severity.

-If you do qualify for pain and suffering, you may be curious what the average pain and suffering settlements are in cases like yours.
-Talking to a Florida car accident lawyer is the best way to determine what the approximate value of your claim might be.
+If you do qualify for pain and suffering in Florida, you may be curious what the average pain and suffering settlements are in cases like yours.

 Can I Sue for Pain and Suffering Under Florida Law?